AtticusColwell/game-data-collector-primitive/README.md

 # NBA Player Data Scraper

-A Python tool for collecting NBA player game logs across multiple seasons (2022-23 through 2010-11).
+A Python tool for collecting NBA player game logs across multiple seasons - playing around with this for Scout DB.

 ## Requirements
 - Python 3.6+